varunreddyGOPU/api_client_fun/README.md

 Welcome!

-This is a basic ruby gem scaffold to create a client for an api call.
+This is a basic ruby gem scaffold to create a **client** for an api call.

-The API's root URL is:  https://blooming-savannah-20593.herokuapp.com/api/
+The API's you will need to read from is located at:  https://blooming-savannah-20593.herokuapp.com/api/

-You are tasked with creating a method that takes a user's name and returns their profile.
+You are tasked with creating a **method** that takes a user's name and returns their profile.

 The api has two endpoints, responds with JSON, and is unauthenticated.